AiningWang/Matrix-Multiplication-using-MapReduce/README.md

 # Matrix-Multiplication-using-MapReduce

 ## Purpose
-using naive algorithm and advanced algorithm to implement matrix multiplication
+The purpose of this program is using naive algorithm and advanced algorithm to implement matrix multiplication.

 ## Language
 python 3